Poet. Photographer.

-Originally from Washington State, Lynn Thayer is a multidisciplinary artist living with chronic disability in Salida, CO.
+Originally from Washington State, Lynn Thayer is a multidisciplinary artist living with chronic disability in Colorado.
 She holds a BA of Professional Photography from Brooks Institute of Photography.
-Her work has appeared or is forthcoming in Bicoastal Review, Cathexis Northwest Press, Wild Roof Journal, Months to Years, and Tendon Magazine among others.
-Her first chapbook, ‘A Body Is Not an Omen’, was a finalist for Cathexis Northwest Press’s Unpublished Author Contest in 2025.
+Her work has appeared or is forthcoming in Santa Clara Review, Bicoastal Review, Cathexis Northwest Press, Wild Roof Journal, Months to Years, and Tendon Magazine among others.
+Her first chapbook, The Augury was a finalist for Cathexis Northwest Press’s Unpublished Author Contest in 2025.
 Thayer was accepted into a residency at Vermont Studio Center in May/June of 2026, where she’ll be working on a full-length manuscript.

 Acceptances & Publications

-Accepted into Vermont Studio Center’s Spring Residency Program [May/June 2026]
+Accepted into Vermont Studio Center’s Residency Program [May/June 2026]

 Accepted into Lighthouse Writers Workshop Poetry Collective Program [2024-2025]